 Parsley is also a significant contributor of flavonoids, compounds that can inhibit cancer cell proliferation.
 Another compound parsley is rich in is luteolin, a cancer-preventive agent.
 It interferes with most of the characteristics of cancer cells, aiding in their destruction.
 It also inhibits the metabolism of those carcinogens that generate active mutagens in liver chromosomes (3).

-Yet another compound in parsley, called apigenin, has been found to kill over 86% of lung cancer cells in laboratory studies.
+Yet another compound in parsley, called apigenin, has been found to kill over 86% of lung cancer cells in laboratory studies (4).
 It is important to note that cooking can destroy most of parsley’s beneficial nutrients.
-Hence, take a teaspoon of raw parsley every day (4).
+Hence, use one teaspoon of raw parsley every day (5).

 2. Fights Inflammation

 The apigenin in parsley also has anti-inflammatory properties.
-And the flavonoids in the vegetable, as per research, are some of the best natural substances to fight inflammation.
+And the flavonoids in the vegetable, as per research, are some of the best natural substances to fight inflammation (6).

 Parsley is also used to treat inflammation of the kidneys and bladder, which might also lead to stones and gravel.
 And the high levels of vitamin C contribute to fighting inflammation.

-Parsley contains quercetin as well, another superb antioxidant that fights inflammation.
-More importantly, it stabilizes the cells that release histamine (a compound that is released in the body in response to injury) in the body – thereby stopping inflammation right in its tracks.
-Quercetin can also treat a condition called prostatitis, which is the inflammation of the prostate (5).
+Parsley contains quercetin (also found in apples) as well, another superb antioxidant that fights inflammation.
+More importantly, it stabilizes the cells that release histamine (a compound that is released in the body in response to injury) in the body – thereby stopping inflammation right in its tracks. uercetin can also be used in conjunction with standard medical therapies to treat a condition called prostatitis, which is the inflammation of the prostate (7).

 3. Boosts Immunity

-The abundance of vitamin C in parsley makes it the absolute go-to food for boosting the immune system.
+The abundance of vitamin C in parsley makes it the absolute go-to food for boosting the immune system (8).
 The essential oils it contains can also suppress an over-stimulated immune response.

 These immune-boosting properties of parsley also help heal wounds rapidly.